JvanKatwijk/qt-dab/structure.md

  * the class "ofdmDecoder" that implements the conversion from the samples in the subsequent datablocks of the DAB frame to a sequence of soft bits, soft bits are encoded in the range -127 ..
 127.

- * and a class "ficHandler" takes its input - soft bits - from the ofdmHandler, applies deconvolution on the input and prepares segments with hard bits for processing by the fibDecoder.

- * and a class "fibDecoder" - together with the class "ensemble" and the class "fibConfig" - implements the actual processing of the FIC data (i.e. the "FIG's").
-A database (the class "fibConfig" and the class "ensemble") is filled, the GUI controller is informed ("signalled") about the ensemble and the services  that are described in the database, and the class provides functions  to inspect and extract attribute values of the services.

  * The two classes "tii-detector-xx"  implement the extraction of TII data from the NULL periods starting DAB frames.
 They report ("signal") their findings (i.e. basically mainId and subId) to the GUI controller.

 The execution of the functionality is controlled by